Can Elephants Breed in Captivity?

 Artificial Insemination of Elephants

-Ethical Implications: risk of causing trauma from unwanted and forced pregnancy and other psychological risks that can lead to abnormal maternal behaviors like infanticide* or disinterest in the eventual calf.
+Ethical Implications: risk of causing trauma from unwanted, forced pregnancy and other psychological risks that can lead to abnormal maternal behaviors like infanticide* or disinterest in the eventual calf.
 Rejection of a calf could lead to the calf dying young from not receiving the necessary nutrients and care.

 Forced Breeding Practices

-Forced breeding is generally practiced in Asian countries and differs from artificial insemination in that the male elephant is brought to the female and forced to breed with her.
-This is often done by restraining the female so she cannot escape his attempts.
-Due to the obvious ethical dilemmas around forced breeding, this method is never used in sanctuaries/facilities that put welfare first.
+Forced breeding is generally practiced in Asian countries and differs from artificial insemination in that the male elephant is brought to the female and forced to mount and breed with her.
+This method requires restraining the female so she cannot evade mounting attempts.
+Due to ethical concerns, sanctuaries and facilities that prioritize animal welfare never implement forced breeding practices.

 Ethical Implications: risk of trauma because of the female's lack of autonomy over her body during breeding.
 In addition to the psychological impacts this leaves on the female, it can be very dangerous.
-Bulls uninterested in breeding will sometimes attack the female, which can kill them or cause severe injuries resulting in life-long disability.
+Bulls that show no interest in breeding often attack females, resulting in death or severe injuries that lead to lifelong disabilities.

 Natural Breeding in Elephants

-In some sanctuaries and free-range projects where the elephants are given more opportunities to socialize and regain autonomy, they will breed naturally.
-This is less common in captive environments in Asia, as most facilities that encourage autonomy in their herds also discourage captive breeding.
+In some sanctuaries and free-range projects, elephants have more opportunities to socialize and regain their autonomy, which allows them to breed naturally.
+However, this is less common in captive environments across Asia, as many facilities that promote autonomy for their herds often discourage captive breeding whenever possible.
 To avoid breeding, some facilities prefer to keep their bulls separate from females or will chemically castrate males.

-Often, these facilities discourage breeding because we do not need more elephants in captivity; we need more elephants in the wild and more elephants being rescued from exploitation.
+Many facilities discourage breeding because we do not need more elephants in captivity; instead, we should focus on increasing the population of elephants in the wild and rescuing those living in exploitative environments.
 If captive facilities were to continue breeding elephants, we would continue to have captive-born elephants that are not well-adjusted and not contributing to the wild populations.

 Success Rate of Captive Breeding with Elephants

-The success rate of captive breeding with elephants differs by facility type.
-In many facilities, elephants have a reduced lifespan and never even have a chance to have one calf.
-Researchers have found that the average lifespan for an elephant in the United States in captivity is around 27 years old.
-This would give an elephant the chance to potentially have one calf, whereas, in the wild, elephants have several calves in their lifetime and live an average of 60-70 years.
+The success rate of captive breeding programs differs by facility type.
+A critical component is the captive elephant lifespan, effectively reducing breeding opportunities.
+Researchers at the People for the Ethical Treatment of Animals (PETA) have found that the average lifespan for an elephant in the United States in captivity is around 27 years old.
+This would give an elephant the chance to potentially have one calf, whereas, in the wild, elephants have several calves in their lifetime of 60-70 years.

-Captive elephants generally are not as healthy as elephants living in their range countries, and captive individuals have high rates of developing reproductive issues such as ovarian cysts.
-In addition, with diets inconsistent with their natural wild diet, many elephants in captivity are either over or underweight which can affect fertility and the ability to carry a pregnancy to term.
-According to research published by the Born Free Foundation, 40% of zoo infant elephants die before they reach the age of five.
+Numerous health issues significantly reduce lifespan, with high rates of developing reproductive problems, such as ovarian cysts, compared to wild counterparts.
+In addition, with diets inconsistent with their natural wild diet, many elephants in captivity are either overweight or underweight, which can affect fertility and the ability to carry a pregnancy to term.
+According to research published by the Born Free Foundation, 40% of zoo elephant calves die before age five.

-Additional data provided by Born Free Foundation found that, in North America, since 1995, 17 African elephants have been born and 38 Asian elephants born.
-Of these calves born, only six African elephants survive, and 24 Asian elephants.
-This shows that while yes, elephants can be bred and their rate of obtaining viable pregnancies may be increasing, as suggested above in the Google result mentioned, the survival rate is not overly impressive.
+Additional data provided by the Born Free Foundation found that, in North America, since 1995, 17 African elephants have been born and 38 Asian elephants born.
+Of these calves born, only six African and 24 Asian elephants survived.
+This data shows that while yes elephants can breed in captivity and their rate of obtaining viable pregnancies may increase, the survival rate is not overly impressive.

 Is it Ethical to Breed Elephants in Captivity?

 Many conservationists and animal welfare advocates maintain that captive breeding is unethical and irresponsible.
-Alternatively, zoos and other captive environments that profit off of having elephants that tourists can interact with and see keep that it is our responsibility to breed these endangered animals.
+On the other hand, zoos and other captive environments that profit from allowing tourists to interact with and see elephants argue that it is our responsibility to breed these endangered animals.

-While both sides will never see eye to eye, and you may agree with one side more than another, here is my take on why captive breeding is unethical and should not be practiced in any facility that is not actively releasing elephants back into the wild:
+While both sides may never see eye to eye, and you might agree with one side more than the other, here is an animal welfare-centric perspective on why captive breeding is unethical and should not occur in any facility that does not actively release elephants back into the wild:

-Captive-born elephants do not contribute to wild population conservation because captive-born elephants are rarely, if ever, released into the wild.
-This is true across zoos and many captive facilities in Asia.
-Knowing that the calves born cannot contribute to the wild numbers and, therefore, will never be considered when determining if the animal is classified as endangered or not, do they genuinely have conservation value?
-If elephants went extinct in the wild, but the United States still had a population living in zoos, how does this help save the natural ecosystems in Asia and Africa that would collapse without the presence of the species?
-Breeding elephants to live in suboptimal conditions in non-range countries primarily benefits the businesses that profit from having these animals, to the detriment of the animals themselves.
+1. Captive-born elephants do not contribute to wild population conservation because captive-born elephants are rarely, if ever, released into the wild.
+This situation is common in zoos and many captive facilities in Asia that claim their breeding programs are for conservation purposes.
+Since the calves born in these facilities will not be released into the wild and cannot contribute to wild populations, they are not counted when assessing whether the species is classified as endangered.
+This raises an important question: do these breeding programs truly hold conservation value?
+If they do not, can they genuinely be considered conservation programs?
+For instance, if elephants were to go extinct in the wild, but a population still existed in zoos in the United States, how would that help save the natural ecosystems in Asia and Africa, which would collapse without the presence of this species?
+Breeding elephants to live in suboptimal conditions in non-range countries primarily benefits the businesses that profit from these animals to the detriment of the animals themselves.

-Elephants are sentient beings with similar brain structures to humans and, because of this, are at high risk of the same psychological disorders we humans suffer from.
-It is incredibly unethical to force them to become pregnant, whether through invasive insemination practices or being mounted by a bull against their will, knowing the psychological distress it causes.
+2. Elephants are sentient beings with similar brain structures to humans and, because of this, are at high risk of the same psychological disorders humans suffer from.
+It is unethical to force elephants to become pregnant, whether through invasive insemination practices or being mounted by a bull against their will, knowing the psychological distress it causes.

-To return to the original question— yes, elephants can breed in captivity; however, when considering the ethical implications of this breeding, it’s important to remember that elephants are incredibly intelligent and sentient beings that can suffer from trauma just as we can.
+To return to the original question— yes, elephants can breed in captivity; however, when considering the ethical implications of breeding, it's important to remember that elephants are incredibly intelligent, sentient beings who can suffer from trauma just as we can.
 While the psychological impacts may be justifiable if they were to support a dying wild population, captive efforts to breed elephants are primarily to keep elephants in captivity.